julesl23/s5.js/docs/API.md

 ---

-_This documentation covers Phases 2-5 of the Enhanced S5.js grant project.
+_This documentation covers Phases 2-6 of the Enhanced S5.js grant project.
 Phase 3 added automatic HAMT sharding for efficient handling of large directories.
 Phase 4 added the DirectoryWalker and BatchOperations utilities for recursive directory operations.
 Phase 5 added the media processing foundation with WASM-based image metadata extraction, Canvas fallback, browser compatibility detection, and bundle size optimization.
-Future phases will add thumbnail generation and progressive image loading capabilities._
+Phase 6 added advanced media processing with thumbnail generation, progressive loading, FS5 integration, and the Advanced CID API for power users._